openpnp/openpnp/3D-Units-per-Pixel.md

 ## ReferenceStripFeeder

-The following shows an Auto-Setup of a [[ReferenceStripFeeder]] at higher than usual Z (it was deliberately proped up by ~7mm).
+The following shows an Auto-Setup of a [[ReferenceStripFeeder]] at higher than usual Z (it was deliberately propped up by ~7mm).
 Normal setup (without 3D Units per Pixel) failed.
 With the 3D Calibration it works!
 Observe how after the Auto-Setup the ruler ticks align with the 2mm part pockets quite nicely:

 ![3d-calibration-stripfeeder](https://user-images.githubusercontent.com/9963310/131221108-0e535cd7-6ba7-4b18-af66-693391828aea.gif)